 Meet Our Team

 Shaimaa Helal is an MD Candidate in Queen’s University’s Accelerated Route to Medical School program.
 Currently, she serves as a research assistant with Dr. Susan Bartels at Kingston General Hospital studying maternal and adolescent reproductive health outcomes among Syrian refugee child brides in Lebanon.
-Haven grown up in inner city Toronto, she has witnessed and experienced first-hand the unique struggles of populations labelled “vulnerable and at-risk.”
+Haven grown up in the Jane & Finch community, she has witnessed and experienced first-hand the unique struggles of populations labelled “vulnerable and at-risk.”
 It has been through the mentorship and guidance of her own peers and teachers that she was able to find the motivation and confidence to follow her pursuits.
 Thus, to give back, she dedicates her time to serving as a mentor, teacher, cheerleader and friend to youth in her local community.
 Shaimaa possesses a genuine commitment to serve her community and in the future, she hopes to further pursue her interest in international medicine and global health.
 In her free time, she enjoys solving logic puzzles, reading, baking and spending time with family.

 Tuli Chowdhury is an undergraduate student currently studying Criminology and English at the University of Toronto.
 While managing a full course load, she volunteers as a youth mentor and tutor for recently arrived immigrants and refugees with the Canadian Centre for Victims of Torture.
 In recent years she was a top fundraiser for Canadian Cancer Society and Sanskrit teacher for Vedanta Society of Toronto.
 Within her university she serves as a youth mentor for UNICEF Uoft.
 Prior to university, Tuli completed her secondary school diploma at Weston Collegiate, also graduating with an International baccalaureate diploma.
 During high school she was the Vice President of the Best Buddies program, a club tailored towards positively integrating and accommodating students with intellectual disabilities within the school environment.
 She was also briefly the president of Huddle Up, an antibullying organization within Weston.
 In her spare time, Tuli enjoys writing, cooking, and spending time with friends and family.